openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 9. shall include the `state` parameter defined in Section 4.1.1 of [RFC6749];
-10. shall verify that the `scope` received in the token response is either an exact match, or contains a subset of the `scope` sent in the authorization request; and
+10. shall verify that the `scope` received in the token response is either an exact match, or contains a subset of the `scope` sent in the authorization request if the request was passed in the front channel and was not integrity protected; and
 11. shall only use Authorization Server metadata obtained from the metadata document published by the Authorization Server at its well known endpoint as defined in [OIDD] or [RFC8414].

     **NOTE**: Adherence to [RFC7636] means that the token request includes `code_verifier` parameter in the request.